shrisharaob/BarebonesML/README.md

 - A Python script implementing the algorithm from scratch.
 - The details of the logic used and docs can be found [here](https://shrisharaob.github.io/tutorials/BareBonesML/index.html)
-- A README file providing an overview of the algorithm, its purpose, and usage.

 ## Getting Started